Hadronic origin of the very high-energy gamma-ray emission from the low-luminosity AGN in NGC 4278: Introduction

 A separate noteworthy fact is that NGC 4278 is known to possess an exceptionally large amount of HI gas on scales of 30-40 kpc, with total mass $\sim 10^8 M_\odot$.
 This is unusually large for an elliptical galaxy \citep{1981ApJ...246..708R,2006MNRAS.371..157M,2018ApJ...861...49H}.

 In this paper, we first show that NGC 4278 has a massive molecular cloud near its center by analyzing data from the Atacama Large Millimeter/submillimeter Array (ALMA).
-We then propose that the gamma-ray emission from NGC 4278 can be explained by the interaction between cosmic ray (CR) protons\footnote{In this paper, CRs refer to CR protons unless otherwise noted.} accelerated by the AGN and those in the molecular cloud, similar to the model applied to the gamma-ray emission around Sagittarius A$^*$ (Sgr A$^*$; \cite{2015PhRvD..92b3001F,2017JCAP...04..037F}).
+We then propose that the gamma-ray emission from NGC 4278 can be explained by the interaction between cosmic ray (CR) protons\footnote{In this paper, CRs refer to CR protons unless otherwise noted.} accelerated by the AGN and those in the molecular cloud, similar to the model applied to the gamma-ray emission around Sagittarius A$^*$ (Sgr A$^*$; \citealt{2015PhRvD..92b3001F,2017JCAP...04..037F}).
 This mechanism is particularly attractive because NGC 4278, as an LLAGN, is likely to host a radiatively inefficient accretion flow (RIAF).
 These flows, which form at relatively low mass accretion rates $(\dot{m} \lesssim 0.1\text{--}0.01)$, are characterized by strong turbulence that can potentially accelerate CR protons to PeV energies by stochastic acceleration \citep{2015ApJ...806..159K}.
 The possible strong turbulence and magnetic fields within the molecular cloud may allow the CR protons to remain trapped and diffuse for a long time, possibly explaining the observed gamma-ray emission.
 The gamma-ray emission from NGC 4278 appears to show two distinct states: an active state and a quasi-quiet state, both detected by LHAASO.
 While Fermi-LAT has detected GeV gamma-ray emission corresponding to the active state \citep{2024ApJ...977L..16B}, only upper limits were obtained during the quasi-quiet state \citep{2022ApJS..260...53A,2023arXiv230712546B,2024ApJ...974..134L}.
-While the VHE gamma rays are variable, we focus mainly on the steady ones emitted during the quasi-quiet state.
+While the VHE gamma rays appear variable, we focus mainly on the emission during the quasi-quiet state.

-We present our modeling of CR diffusion and the resulting gamma-ray emission from $pp$ interactions within the molecular cloud.
-Our analysis focuses on determining whether this hadronic scenario can account for the observed gamma-ray spectrum during the quasi-quiet state.
-Additionally, we explore the implications of this model for potential neutrino detection by future instruments, which would provide definitive proof of the hadronic origin of the gamma-ray emission.
+We present our modeling of CR diffusion and gamma-ray emission due to $pp$ interactions within the molecular cloud, and our interpretation of the observed gamma rays during the quasi-quiet state.
+We also explore the detectability of neutrinos with future instruments and emissions due to pion-decay secondary electrons and positrons, which would provide definitive proof of the hadronic origin of the gamma-ray emission.